ilyapuchka/CV/Ilya Puchka CV.md

 ####Senior iOS developer @ [Babylon](http://www.babylonhealth.com), London
 *February'18 - present*

-As a part of the Core team is working mostly on automation: development tools, CI pipeline, UI automation tools, focusing on their performance and stability.
-At the same time work various on product features.
+As a part of the Core team was working mostly on release process automation and development tools, CI pipeline, UI automation tools, focusing on their performance and stability, at the same time working on various product features.
+Later joined a product team working mostly on user facing product features in a close collaboration with product owners and UX designers.

 ####Senior iOS developer @ [HelloFresh](http://www.hellofresh.com), Berlin